Solo Mining vs Pool Mining — Which Is More Profitable?

 Ready to try solo mining?

 SoloFury runs a true non-custodial solo mining pool.
-1% fee on coinbase.
+1% fee on the coinbase.
 99% directly to your wallet via the network’s coinbase transaction.
 No accounts, no balances held, no withdrawal thresholds.
-Three regional datacenters (Frankfurt, Atlanta, Singapore) for sub-50ms latency.
+Low-latency stratum with global multi-region coverage.

 Read next